About the Health, Behavior and Society Summer Institute

 HBS Summer Institute faculty are experts in their fields, many celebrated nationally and even internationally for their contributions.
 Learn more.

 Engage regularly with Bloomberg School faculty experts, and connect with other students from a diverse range of personal, educational, and professional backgrounds.

 Credit and Non-Credit Options

-Students may enroll in the HBS Summer Institute to earn credits toward a degree, advance their careers, or explore new areas of interest.
+Students can enroll in the HBS Summer Institute to earn credits toward a degree, advance their knowledge, or explore new areas of interest.

 HBS Summer Institute Courses

-- 410.614.11 A New View: Improving Public Health Through innovative Social and Behavioral Tools and Approaches
+- A New View: Improving Public Health Through Innovative Social and Behavioral Tools and Approaches (410.614.79)

 Tuition and Funding